cuong0993/flutter-rhythm/README.md

 ### B4.
 Synchronize database

-Install https://github.com/jloosli/node-firestore-import-export, navigate to the `database` directory, backup/restore database using: export GOOGLE_APPLICATION_CREDENTIALS="adminsdk-dev.json"; ./backup-firestore.sh
+Install https://github.com/jloosli/node-firestore-import-export, navigate to the `database` directory, backup/restore database using:

 ```
 $ export GOOGLE_APPLICATION_CREDENTIALS="adminsdk.json"; ./backup-firestore.sh
 $ export GOOGLE_APPLICATION_CREDENTIALS="adminsdk.json"; ./restore-firestore.sh
 ```

-# Deployment

-The app is setup to work with a development and production environment.
-We suggest you create a different Firebase app for each environment.

-When building for release the app will automatically use the production configuration that you’ve configured in step `B2`.